sohelamin/programming-pdf-llm/README.md

 ## Features
 - Loads and splits PDFs into chunks
-- Embeds chunks using Ollama (default) or other LLMs
+- Embeds chunks using llm models
 - Stores embeddings in a persistent Chroma vector database
-- Interactive QA: ask questions and get answers with source citations
+- Interactive QA

 ## Requirements
 - Python 3.9+